optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 The `criterion` function maps a pytree of parameters into a criterion value.

-An important feature of estimagic is that the same criterion function can work for scalar, least-squares and likelihood optimizers.
+The same criterion function can work for scalar, least-squares and likelihood optimizers.
 Moreover, a criterion function can return additional data that is stored in the log file (if logging is active).
 All of this is achieved by returning a dictionary instead of just a scalar float.